paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 (meca_4_3_1_2)=
 ### In-orbit return (IOR) data

 In-orbit return failure data provides valuable information on the in-service reliability performance in space applications.
 For mechanical equipment, it may in certain cases be possible to track the failure cause down to part level, making the information even more valuable.
-However, the use of {term}`in-orbit return (IOR) data <In-orbit return (IOR) data>` for reliability prediction is hindered by the small degree of standardization of mechanical items (compared to EEE) and the large effect of the design details and the operational conditions on {term}`mechanical part <Mechanical part>` reliability.
+However, the use of {term}`in-orbit return (IOR) data <In-orbit return (IOR) data>` for reliability prediction is hindered by the small degree of standardization of mechanical items (compared to {term}`EEE`) and the large effect of the design details and the operational conditions on {term}`mechanical part <Mechanical part>` reliability.
 As a stand-alone input, it will thus be restricted to highly standardized applications.
 Apart from this, in-orbit return can provide the following information when combined with other inputs:

 * Information on observed {term}`failure mode <Failure mode>`s and root causes to select the focus of the prediction
 * In-orbit measurements of physical data to model the relevant variables in {term}`PoF` approaches